Gail Fenske

 Registered Architect, Massachusetts

-At Roger Williams University, she has served as Director, Program in Art & Architectural History for the Cummings School of Architecture as well as serving on the Honors Advisory Council, Faculty Senate, and the Foundation to Promote Scholarship and Teaching.
+At Roger Williams University, she currently serves as Director, Program in Art & Architectural History for the Cummings School of Architecture as well as serving on the Honors Advisory Council, Faculty Senate, and the Foundation to Promote Scholarship and Teaching.
+She has received recognition for her teaching, including the award of “Most Influential Professor” from the University’s Alpha Chi Honor Society.

 List of Publications